 Computing questions?
 Connect with the Arts Computing Office Help Desk on our live chat!
 Available Monday to Friday, 9:30AM - 4:30PM, with some exceptions.

 Students and instructors may access course evaluations through the Instructor Evaluation system (Evaluate) web site.

 At the end of each term, the University of Waterloo asks its students to evaluate its courses and course instructors.
 The information collected from these evaluations provide constructive feedback to instructors about their teaching and the course and provides University of Waterloo administrators with a data source to draw from when evaluating instructor performance.

-The same evaluation instrument is used for both systems.
 Students complete evaluations online through the Instructor Evaluation system (evaluate.uwaterloo.ca).
 This online means of evaluation allows students to complete their course evaluations on a computer, phone, or tablet - in class, on campus, or at home.

 Going paperless allows for improved efficiency when collecting and distributing results and allows instructors to easily view and compare their results over time.

 This is being done for several reasons: